-(2) For the purpose of this section, "immediate family" is defined as "spouse, child or stepchild, grandchild, parent, step parent, grandparent, brother, sister, parents, or step parents of spouse, and grandparents of spouse."
+(2) For the purpose of this section, "immediate family" is defined as "stepchild, grandchild, step-parent, grandparent, brother, step-brother, brother-in-law, sister, step-sister, sister-in-law, parents or step-parents of spouse, and grandparents of spouse."

 B. (1) Funeral pay will be provided to accommodate absences occurring only on regularly scheduled work days at the employee's base rate of pay.
 Funeral leave will not be granted for any period during which the employee is already in a paid or unpaid leave status (unpaid leave status is interpreted as being military leave, disciplinary suspension, voluntary unpaid leave, absence without leave.)